jahn/darwin3/doc/phys_pkgs/darwin_macromol.rst

    \QFeess &= \Qfephoto

-Any quotas beyonds these essential values will be distributed between a store and an excess that is used to regulate uptake.
+To find the maximum growth rate given elemental quotas, storage and excess pools are set to zero, leaving all available C, N, P and Fe to the essential pools.

-To find the required Chlorophyll quota, consider that photosynthesis is needed for maintainance and growth
+The required Chlorophyll quota is found by noting that photosynthesis is needed for maintainance and growth

 .. math::